If you travel or live outside Australia this may affect your health care, child support and Centrelink payments.

 You can view Immunisation History Statements online for you or your child under 14.
 You’ll need to register for a Medicare online account first.

 There are different rules that cover how travelling outside Australia may affect you.
 We can adjust your payments or concession cards or stop them based on these rules.

 While you're overseas, make sure to tell us if your circumstances change.

 If you live outside Australia and get a Centrelink payment, read Australian Pension News for the latest information.

 If you live outside Australia this may affect your child support.

-If you leave Australia please call us before you leave.
-You departure may affect how we manage your case.
+If you’re leaving Australia please call us on the Child Support enquiry line before you leave.
+Your departure may affect how we manage your case.